amansain11/Realme-Website-Clone/README.md

 # Realme-Website-Clone <br>
-This is a Realme Websites's home-page clone made with pure HTML, CSS, and JS.
+This is a Realme Websites's home-page clone made with HTML, CSS, and JS.